EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 <a name="out"></a>
 ## Outputs

-The main output directory of MoMofy is `MoMofy_results`, there you will find the following result files:
+The main outputs of MoMofy are in the `MoMofy_results`.
+There you will find the following files:

 ```bash
 $ tree MoMofy_results